molML/peptidy/README.md

 ## Post-translational Modifications :sparkles:
 `peptidy` can handle peptides with post-translational modifications, such as phosphorylation, acetylation, and glycosylation.
-You can find a full list of supported modifications in the [API documentation](https://peptidy.readthedocs.io/en/latest/api/biology.html).
+You can find a full list of supported modifications in the [documentation](https://molml.github.io/peptidy/api/biology/).

 ```python
 # Represent a peptide sequence with one-hot encoding and phosphorylation